Board of Directors

 Hannah Kupferschmid

-Hannah has been a member of Himalaya Project since 2017, and she’s proud to play a role in helping students from Nepal and surrounding regions pursue Tibetan medical education and give back to their communities.
+She is proud to play a role in helping students from Nepal and surrounding regions pursue Tibetan medical education and give back to their communities, and she greatly enjoys the relationships she has formed with many of our students.

 Tenzin Karma